Juliet Burke: Season 6

-Juliet and the survivors are thrown forward in time to 2007 after she detonates the Jughead hydrogen bomb.
-The blast is what caused "the Incident" at the Swan that resulted in the plane crash as well as the Island's fertility problems that Juliet was recruited to solve; this effectively makes the survivors the cause of their own arrival on the Island.
+Juliet and the survivors are thrown forward in time to 2007 after she detonates the Jughead hydrogen bomb; the blast is what caused "the Incident" at the Swan that caused in the plane crash as well as the Island's fertility problems that Juliet was initially recruited to solve, effectively making the survivors the cause of their own arrival on the Island.
 Still buried under the rubble of the Swan, Juliet cries for help.
-Sawyer and the survivors hear her and frantically begin to dig her out.
+Sawyer and the survivors hear her and dig her out.
 When he reaches her, she says, "We should get coffee sometime... we can go Dutch."
-The two share a kiss and, finally believing that Sawyer's heart belongs to her, Juliet succumbs to her injuries and passes away before she is able to tell him something "really, really important."
-A devastated Sawyer holds her body tight and breaks down into tears.
+The two kiss and Juliet succumbs to her injuries before she is able to tell Sawyer something "really, really important", leaving a devastated Sawyer to break down into tears.
 After they bury Juliet, Sawyer forces Miles to 'read' her; Miles reveals that Juliet's message to him was "It worked."
 Sawyer returns to his and Juliet's house at the Barracks to recover an engagement ring he had hidden, and tells Kate that he was going to ask Juliet to marry him.

 Sawyer later sees Juliet's surname - Burke - crossed out on Jacob's (Mark Pellegrino) wall in the cliffside cave, revealing she was candidate number 58.